Nodes and terminology¶

 Disconnecting takes a bit more practice.
 Disconnecting in Data Ports happens by dragging the Input away, while for Sequence Ports, this happens by dragging the Output away.

-This may seem strange at the beginning, but it happens because Data Ports are 1:N (A single output port can connect to many inputs), while Sequence Ports are N:1 (Many sequence outputs can be connected to a single input).
+This may seem strange at first, but it happens because Data Ports are 1:N (A single output port can connect to many inputs), while Sequence Ports are N:1 (Many sequence outputs can be connected to a single input).